Sun Salutation: Chandra Namaskara

-As exercise
+Effects

+Energy cost

 The energy cost of exercise is measured in units of metabolic equivalent of task (MET).
-Less than 3 METs counts as light exercise; 3 to 6 METs is moderate; 6 or over is vigorous.
+Less than 3 METs counts as light exercise; 3 to 6 METs is moderate exercise; 6 or over is vigorous exercise.
 American College of Sports Medicine and American Heart Association guidelines count periods of at least 10 minutes of moderate MET level activity towards their recommended daily amounts of exercise.
 For healthy adults aged 18 to 65, the guidelines recommend moderate exercise for 30 minutes five days a week, or vigorous aerobic exercise for 20 minutes three days a week.

 The Sun Salutation's energy cost ranges widely according to how energetically it is practised, from a light 2.9 to a vigorous 7.4 METs.
 The higher end of the range requires transition jumps between the poses.
+Practitioners accustomed to this can find performing the sequence an "exhilarating process".

 Muscle usage

 A 2014 study indicated that the muscle groups activated by specific asanas varied with the skill of the practitioners, from beginner to instructor.
 The eleven asanas in the Sun Salutation sequences A and B of Ashtanga Vinyasa Yoga were performed by beginners, advanced practitioners and instructors.
 The activation of 14 groups of muscles was measured with electrode on the skin over the muscles.
 Among the findings, beginners used pectoral muscles more than instructors, whereas instructors used deltoid muscles more than other practitioners, as well as the vastus medialis (which stabilises the knee).
 The yoga instructor Grace Bullock writes that such patterns of activation suggest that asana practice increases awareness of the body and the patterns in which muscles are engaged, making exercise more beneficial and safer.